ubc-library-rc/abacus/en/guides/user/index.md

 ![Your institution's data](images/institution.png)

 To easily limit your search to material to which your account has access, select your university from the icons at the top of the page.
-To limit your search to material that is available to the public without log in, select the [Abacus Open Data](https://abacus.library.ubc.ca/dataverse/abacus-open) icon.
+To limit your search to material that is available to the public without login, select the [Abacus Open Data](https://abacus.library.ubc.ca/dataverse/abacus-open) icon.

-The general search is a generalized keyword search.
-By default, search terms are connected with the Boolean OR (||) operator.
-Thus, entering `adult literacy survey` will match material on `adult` OR `literacy` OR `survey`, but not necessarily all three.
+The general search in Abacus is a generalized keyword search.
+By default, search terms are connected with the Boolean OR (\|\|) operator.
+Thus, entering `adult literacy survey` into the search field will match material related to "adult", "literacy", or "survey", but not necessarily all three.
 To do this, use the AND operator: `adult AND literacy AND survey` or, alternatively, `adult && literacy && survey`.

+Should your search produce too many results, it can be narrowed by selecting the facets on the left side of the page, such as "Publication Year".
+Facets may also be discarded once applied by clicking on them after they appear at the top of the search results.

+### Advanced search

+The **Advanced** search will allow you to search by very specific individual fields and to **search within the data itself** for applicable datasets.
+Note that not all datasets have variable-level searching implemented, nor does every study in Abacus have every field filled, as some values are not applicable to some types of datasets.

+### Search syntax tips

-You can also search for phrases by enclosing them in quotation marks.
-This is a powerful way to search when you know what you are looking for.
-However, be aware that it is incredibly restrictive and may exclude material of interest.
-For example, `"adult literacy survey"`  will find the *International Adult Literacy Survey (IALS)*, but not the *Adult Literacy and Life Skills Survey*.
+Searching for phrases is often an effective way to quickly locate data.
+This is done by enclosing multiple terms in quotation marks: `"adult literacy"`.
+While this can be a powerful way to search when you know specifically what you are looking for, it is important to be aware of its potential limitations--namely, it is incredibly restrictive and may actually exclude material of interest.
+For example, a search for `"adult literacy survey"`  will return the *International Adult Literacy Survey (IALS)*, but not the *Adult Literacy and Life Skills Survey*.

-Additional useful Boolean operators include NOT (!), +, and -.
-NOT (!) and - function similarly, requiring that the following term not be present, while + requires that the following term be present.
-For instance, `literacy NOT child`, or `literacy -child`, will return all results on "literacy", excluding the word "child", while `+"adult literacy" survey` requires material be returned with the phrase "adult literacy", but may or may not contain the word "survey".
+Making use of logical operators will greatly improve search results.
+In addition to the AND and OR operators discussed above, other useful Boolean operators include NOT (!), +, and -.
+The NOT and - operators function similarly, requiring that the term following the operator not be present in search results, while the + operator requires that the term is present.
+For instance, `literacy ! child`, or `literacy -child`, will return all results on "literacy", excluding the term "child", while `+"adult literacy" survey` requires that material be returned containing the phrase "adult literacy", but may or may not contain the word "survey".

-NOTE: To use Boolean operators in word form (e.g. AND, OR, NOT), all letters must be in uppercase to function.
+> To use Boolean operators in word form (e.g. `AND`, `OR`, `NOT`), all letters must be uppercase.

-To escape special characters, precede them with a backslash (\).
+To escape special characters, precede them with a backslash (\\).
 For example, the syntax for searching for `1+1` would be `1\+1`, since the + sign functions as a Boolean operator.

 For added control over the Boolean logic of a search, users can group clauses to form sub-queries using parentheses.
-Searching for `vaccine AND ("corona virus" OR "COVID-19")` will produce material that matches "vaccine" and "corona virus" or "vaccine" and "COVID-19".
+Searching for `vaccine AND ("corona virus" OR "COVID-19")` will produce material that matches either "vaccine" and "corona virus" or "vaccine" and "COVID-19".

 Users can also narrow their search within Abacus by querying specific fields.
-The syntax for this requires first specifiying the field to be searched (e.g. `title`), followed by a `:`, and then the term to search for: `title: financialization`.
-Note that searching for multiple terms within a field requires specifying that field before each term.
+The syntax for this requires first specifiying the field to be searched (e.g. `title`), followed by a `:`, and then the term to search for: `title:financialization`.
+(NOTE: There is no space between the colon and the search term.)
+Searching for multiple terms within a field requires specifying the field before each term.
 For example, the sytnax for searching for "financial markets" within the "title" field is `title:financial AND title:markets`.
-Using the query `title:"financial markets"` will search for "financial" in the "title" field and "markets" in the default field.
+Using the query `title:"financial markets"` will search for "financial" in the "title" field and "markets" in the search software's default field, which may not necessarily be the "title" field.
+(Technically, `title:financial AND title:markets` is not equivalent to searching for the phrase "financial markets" in the "title" field, as it conducts two term queries, rather than a single phrase query.
+However, for most purposes, it is functionally "good enough".)

 Abacus supports the use of both single- and multiple-character wildcards in its search software.
 Single-character wildcard searches use the `?` operator.
-For instance, `?oom` matches "zoom", "room", and "boom", but not "broom". `?` can appear anywhere in a term (beginning, middle, or end).
+For instance, `?oom` matches "zoom", "room", and "boom", but not "broom".
+The `?` operator can appear anywhere in a term (beginning, middle, or end).
 The `*` operator matches zero or more sequential characters in a term.
 So, `revolution*` matches "revolution", "revolutionary", and "revolutionaries".
 Like the `?` operator, it can be placed anywhere in a term.

-Note that wilcard operators only function on terms, not phrases.
+> Wilcard operators function only on terms, not phrases.

-Should you have too many results, they can limited by selecting the facets on the left side of the page, such as "Publication Year".

-Facets may also be discarded once applied by clicking on them after they appear at the top of the search results.

-### Advanced search

-The **Advanced** search will allow you to search by very specific individual fields, and to **search within the data itself** for applicable data sets.
-Note that not all data sets have variable level searching implemented, nor does every study in Abacus have every field filled, as some values are not applicable to some types of data sets.
+Searching by specifying a date range can also be an effective way to find data.
+Dates and times in Abacus are formatted as `YYYY-MM-DDThh:mm:ssZ`, where:
+- `YYYY` is the year,
+- `MM` is the month,
+- `DD` is the day of the month,
+- `T` denotes the change from date to time (This always remains constant; it does not require changing.),
+- `hh` is the hour of the day using a 24-hour clock (e.g. 1 pm is 13, 10 pm is 22, etc.),
+- `mm` is the minutes,
+- `ss` is the seconds, and
+- `Z` denotes the time is in Coordinated Universal Time (UTC).

+> Since the date format contains colons, which are a special character, escaping is required: `1973-12-22T14\:33\:46Z`.
+Alternatively, the query can be written without escaping using quotation marks: `"1973-12-22T14:33:46Z"`.
+If a date is included within brackets, such as for a date range, then escaping is not required: `[1973-12-22T14:33:46Z TO 1975-11-02T17:39:42Z]`.

+Range syntax is denoted in Abacus as `[ TO ]`, where both a lower and upper bound are specified.
+Different brackets indicate whether these bounds are inclusive or exclusive.
+Square brackets ([]) represent inclusive lower and upper bounds, whereas curly brackets ({}) represent exclusive bounds.
+These can be combined within a single query: `{1956-02-16 TO 1988-05-03]`.
+The current time can be represented using the special value NOW, while an asterisk (\*) represents either the earliest or most recent data deposit, depending on its location within a query.
+Thus, entering `[* TO 2001-09-10]` would return all matched objects from the earliest in the repository up to (and including) 10 September 2001, whereas entering `[2001-09-10 TO *]` would return all matched objects from (and including) 10 September 2001 up to the most recent related deposit.

 ## <a name='download' />Download